knpuniversity/doctrine-queries/knpu/select-sum.md

 # SELECT the SUM (or COUNT)

 In every query so far, Doctrine gives us objects.
-That's its default mode, but that we can also easily use it to select specific fields.
+That's its default mode, but we can also easily use it to select specific fields.

 On our category page, you can see how many of each fortune has been printed over time.
 At the top, let's total those numbers with a SUM() query and print